Boma Benjy – Iwuoha

 A striped cloth simply refers to a textile pattern of parallel bands or lines on a contrasting background.
-A textile woven, knitted, or printed in with bands of different colors, evenly or unevenly spaced, appearing on the surface of the fabric.
+A textile woven, knitted, or printed in with bands of different colours, evenly or unevenly spaced, appearing on the surface of the fabric.

-A Striped cloth is often a warp-faced cloth in which the warp yarns are laid out in bands of different colors, but can sometimes be weft-faced, or knitted, or printed to emulate woven stripes.
+A Striped cloth is often a warp-faced cloth in which the warp yarns are laid out in bands of different colours, but can sometimes be weft-faced, or knitted, or printed to emulate woven stripes.

-Many ladies have little black dresses stored somewhere in their wardrobe and almost every girl can boast of one, but many cannot find striped cloths in their wardrobes.
+Many ladies have little black dresses stored somewhere in their wardrobe and almost every girl can boast of one, but many cannot find striped clothes in their wardrobes.
 Have you ever wondered why, you often ask yourself “where I’m I going to wear it to?” when you come across striped fabrics in the mall or a boutique, or why you continuously pass by those striped shirts in your wardrobe when dressing up for a social gathering?
 Ever wonder why you second guess your choice sometimes when you’re dressed in stripes?

 As we all know, there is a history behind every piece of clothing in fashion.
 Here’s what I found about stripes in an article by John S. Major